Texas Governor: Biden Border Policies Enrich Mexican Cartels, Overwhelm Border Patrol

 “The cartels are quite literally being enriched,” Abbott stated.
 “The Biden Administration is helping cartels make more money.”

+Cartels making money through human smuggling is not a new issue, however.
 In 2019, Breitbart Texas reported that Mexican cartels were charging Central American migrants up to $9,000 each to bring them through Mexico and up to the U.S. border.

 “They were paying something like $1,500 as early as 24 months ago.
 Now they’re charging them $8,000 to $9,000.
 It’s gone up with the demand, and it’s usually paid upfront,” El Paso Sector Spokesman Fidel Baca explained at the time.
 “And really all they have to do is take them down to the border and tell them which way to walk.
 Most times, they (the smugglers) don’t even want to run the risk of getting apprehended by us.”